PeymanKashfi/Single_Digit_7_Segment/README.md

 f --> PC5
 g --> PC6
 DP --> PC7

+We use ODR (Output Data Register) for GPIO to set and reset the corresponding pins.
+Also, we always turn DP (Decimal Point) on, so the PC7 pin is always on.

 To display each number we should setup the following segments:
 0: a, b, c, d, e, f --> 1  g --> 0
 1: b, c --> 1  a, d, e, f, g --> 0